 If you’re involved in a Liberty Mutual injury claim following a car accident, you need an experienced lawyer protecting your right to fair compensation.

-Warshafsky Law personal injury lawyers are highly experienced in negotiating with GEICO and other insurers to secure the maximum settlement amount for injured victims of car accidents.
+Milwaukee auto accident lawyers at Warshafsky are highly experienced in negotiating with GEICO and other insurers to secure the maximum settlement amount for injured victims of car accidents.
 Some of our lawyers are even former insurance industry attorneys, giving our legal team a unique understanding of the GEICO settlement process and how insurance companies operate.

 INJURED?
 It IS About The Money.®